DevTools logo

 yarn --cwd packages/app add @backstage/plugin-devtools-common

-2. Update the sidebar
+2. Wrap the sidebar item

 Copy